memmaptensor/ComfyUI-RK-Sampler/README.md

 ### Best defaults
 - These methods support normal as well as high CFG scales, but the results may depend on the specific model.
 - If you don't know the right step count or CFG scale:
-  1. Try the `adaptive_pid` controller with the base CFG and increment it until the results get worse.
+  - Try the `adaptive_pid` controller with the base CFG and increment it until the results get worse.
-  2. Tune the CFG to the desired output.
+  - Tune the CFG to the desired output.
-  3. Try the `fixed_scheduled` controller with AYS scheduler at 28 steps using the same CFG.
+  - Try the `fixed_scheduled` controller:
+    - Use the Align Your Steps scheduler.
+    - Set the scheduler's step count to be the same as the number of steps taken by the `adaptive_pid` controller.
+    - Leave the CFG scale unchanged.
-  4. Tune the scheduler step count from 28 steps.
+  - Tune the scheduler step count.
-- For SDXL, the best results I got were from CFG scales between 7-35
+- For SDXL, the best results I got were from CFG scales between 7-35.
 ```
 Fixed step size
 method: fe_ralston3